m19v/m19v.github.io/docs/tutorials/software-engineering/kubernetes.md

   - from definition file from static pod folder
   - from http api endpoint (i.e. from `kube-apiserver`)
 - `kubectl get pods` will also list pods created statically but they can NOT be edited, deleted etc. from `kube-apiserver`
+- Static pods can be recognized by their name where node name is appended to it

 ### Static Pods Use Case

-- `kubeadm` tool uses a mechanist of Static Pods to create a k8s cluster.
+- To deploy Control Plane components as Static Pods.
+E.g. `kubeadm` tool uses a mechanist of Static Pods to create a k8s cluster.
 E.g. by just putting `controller-manager.yaml`, `apiserver.yaml`, `etcd.yaml` into static pod folder and the k8s control plane components will be started as pods

 ### Static Pods vs. DaemonSets